Andamio-Platform/dfa-pbl/src/andamio/course/203/assignment2032.md

 ---
 {
-  "title": "Assignment 203.2: Create an account on the DeepFunding Portal", "slt": ["203.2"],
+  "title": "Create an account on the DeepFunding Portal", "slt": ["203.2"],
   "type": "Assignment",
   "description": "",